sematext/docs/docs/integration/elasticsearch.md

 http.host: "127.0.0.1"
 ```

-** Can I point SPM monitor to a non-localhost Elasticsearch node **
+** Can I point Sematext Agent to a non-localhost Elasticsearch node **

 Yes.
 Adjust
 /opt/spm/spm-monitor/conf/spm-monitor-config-*TOKEN\_HERE*-default.properties
 and change the SPM\_MONITOR\_ES\_NODE\_HOSTPORT property from the
 default localhost:9200 value to use an alternative hostname:port.
 After
-that restart SPM monitor (if you are running a standalone version) or
+that restart Sematext Agent (if you are running a standalone version) or
 Elasticsearch process(es) with embedded SPM
 monitor.